Early life and career of Rab Butler (1902–1929): Early political career

 In his autobiography, The Art of the Possible, Butler attributed his political gifts to his grandmother Mary Kendall of Pelyn, Lostwithiel, Cornwall.
 He wrote a lengthy paragraph on the Kendall family, which had served in Parliament since 1368 and had been active in politics for many generations.
 It has been remarked of his family that it has perhaps sent more members to the British Parliament than any other in the United Kingdom.

 In summer 1926, Butler resigned his residential Cambridge fellowship to go on a honeymoon tour of the world and became instead a supernumerary fellow.
 He renewed his contact with Leo Amery, whom he had met in July 1924 at a British Empire Students Conference and now put him in touch with contacts in Australia, New Zealand and Canada.
 In Vancouver in June 1927, he learned of a vacancy for the safe Conservative seat of Saffron Walden, and returned from Quebec by sea on 31 August 1927.
 Courtauld connections arranged for him to be selected unopposed as the Conservative candidate on 26 November 1927.
 Butler toured local villages and showed films of his Empire tours.

-Butler was elected in the 1929 general election and retained the seat until his retirement in 1965.
+Butler was elected in the 1929 general election and retained the seat until his retirement from politics in 1965.